metonym/svelte-img/README.md

 [![NPM][npm]][npm-url]
 [![Build][build]][build-badge]

-> Responsive image loading component.
+> Responsive image loading component for Svelte.

 This component fades in an image when loaded.